 If you choose [email protected], you need a video card with HDMI 2.1.
 This is at least an Nvidia 3000 graphics card.

-Of course, you also need a suitable HDMI cable so as not to create a "bottleneck" between the graphics card and the TV.
+Of course, you also need a suitable HDMI cable that would not be a "bottleneck" between the graphics card and the TV.

-Make sure your video card supports 3840x2160 resolution with a refresh rate of 60Hz at least.
+Make sure your video card supports 3840x2160 resolution with a refresh rate of 59Hz at least.

-Make sure your video card has HDMI port at least version 2.0b.
+Make sure your video card has HDMI port of at least version 2.0b.

-Connect new TV to the video card with chosen HDMI cable.
+Connect the new TV to the video card with chosen HDMI cable.

 Turn on both, PC and TV.